karanspot/is-spot-workloads/README.md

 1. All deployments that are NOT in the kube-system namespace.
 You can also add any additional namespaces you want to exclude.
 2. For each deployment we check, we consider it suitable to run on Spot if:
    a.
 The deployment has more than one replica.
    b.
-If the deployment doesn't have any karpenter.sh/do-not-evict annotation set to true
+If the deployment doesn't have any karpenter.sh/do-not-disrupt annotation set to true
    b.
-If the deployment doesn't have any cluster-autoscaler.kubernetes.io/safe-to-evict label set to false.
+If the deployment doesn't have any cluster-autoscaler.kubernetes.io/safe-to-evict annotation set to false.
    c.
 If the deployment doesn't have any spotinst.io/restrict-scale-down label set to true.
    d.
 The deployment's pods don’t request ephemeral storage.
    e.
 If the deployment has termination_grace_period_seconds less than 600 seconds